HongPong/Drupal-Strophe/README.txt

 http bind may not work with packaged version, use the source to compile a fresh ejabberd.

-Web server
+ * Web server

-Use proxy on your web server (apache, lighttpd ...) to provide /http-bind in the same adress as your website.
+Use proxy on your web server (apache, lighttpd ...) to provide /http-bind in the same address as your website.
 Be careful with open proxy.

+ * Apache2
-Here is an apache 2 configuration example :
+Here is an Apache2 configuration example :

 8<------------------------------------------------------